digitalgust/miniJVM/README.md

 ## Profiling

 Use the built-in profiling page to monitor method execution cost in real time.
+The following methods also apply to all platforms, including iOS and Android devices or emulators.

 1. Enable profiling in `jvm.h`: